dylanmc/CryptoBook/src/05_enigma.rst

 .. code-block:: cryptol
   :linenos:

-  indexOf c shuffle = candidates !
+  indexOf c permutation = candidates !
 0 where
       candidates = [ -1 ] # [ if c == s then i else p
-                            | s <- shuffle
+                            | s <- permutation
                             | p <- candidates
                             | i <- [ 0 ..
 25 ]
                             ]

 .. index::
    single: recursion
+   single: permutation
    single: sequence comprehension

-The first function we want is one that gives us the index of a character in a shuffled string.
+The first function we want is one that gives us the index of a character in a permutation.
 Line 1 defines our function, and says that it returns the last item of a sequence called ``candidates``.
 The ``where`` says we're about to define some variables (in this case only one).
 Line 2 says that candidates is a sequence that starts off by